Techtonica/curriculum/javascript/basic-js-practice.md

 ### Check for Understanding

-- How create a function in Javascript?
+- Demonstrate how to create a function in Javascript.

 - Create 3 examples using Math()